Student-centric advice and objective recommendations

 On top of these, students are also eligible for federal loans.
 Many are specific to students with disabilities or generally directed towards them.
 Grants, similarly, offer many funding opportunities to students with disabilities.

 Students may also be interested in federal grants.
-If so, we highly recommend that students fill out the FAFSA (Free Application for Federal Student Aid) – as many of their applications require students to have done so.
-In particular, some of the more popular grants among students with disabilities include:
+If so, we highly recommend that students fill out the FAFSA (Free Application for Federal Student Aid) – as many of the grant applications require students to have done so.

-If students are interested in scholarships, however, there are also many directed towards students with learning disabilities!
-Here are just a few articles covering scholarships for a wide range of disabilities (learning and otherwise):
+If students are interested in scholarships, there are also many directed towards students with learning disabilities!
+There are general scholarships, as well as specific options for students with autism, ADHD, hearing impairment and students with disabled parents.

 Additional Resources